 Hammer drilled a total of 23 RC holes and extended two previous holes at Millennium in a late 2016 work program.
 The results build on previous drilling conducted in the area and 40 drill holes were used in the first JORC (2012) mineral resource estimate for the project.

-Mr. Paul Sarjeant, P. Geo., the Company’s VP Projects and Director, is the qualified person for this release as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and verified the technical information contained herein.
+Mr. Paul Sarjeant, P. Geo., is the qualified person for this release as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and verified the technical information contained herein.